yanamal/dog-bed/index.md

   &#9320; (Not pictured) Additional odds and ends for the animal face - this really depends on what animal you are making and how you want to make it!

   </summary>

+For this bed, I ended up using some white fabric for the face and feet, scraps of black fabric for the eyes, and scraps of red fabric for the mouth.

+I also used some weird padding? stiffening? fabric inside the ear edges to keep them from being too floppy.
+I can't figure out what it's called and where I got it, though.

 </details>